Alejanpro/InitialFlutter/README.md

 Often we want to sync an entire dag of blocks.
 We can efficiently sync dags of blocks by adding a sync query that runs get queries in parallel for all the references of a block.
-The set of providers that had a block is used as t
+The set of providers that had a block is used as the initial set in a refere